Home entertainment and technology

 - Use the television's built-in speakers instead of the energy-intensive home theatre speakers when you don't need the full home cinema experience.

-- If you have more than one TV, use the smaller one for everyday shows like the news (the news reader doesn't look any better on the big screen).
+- If you have more than one TV, use the smaller one for everyday shows like the news.

 - Turn off the 'quick start' option that keeps the TV warmed up and ready to turn on a few seconds faster.
 This can consume a considerable amount of power during standby.
 Also turn off 'movie mode' or similar picture mode settings.
 It doesn't usually make much difference using these high resolution settings which use more power.